 The Hop-on, Hop-off bus, a visitor’s best friend

 As with all major cities, there is a hop-on, hop-off bus in Palma too.
-Ideal especially during the heat of the high season, or for those who cannot walk great distances, the stops on the bus routes include all the major sights.
+Ideal especially during the heat of the high season or for those who cannot walk great distances, the stops on the bus routes include all the major sights.
 And also a stop at the main cruise terminal.
-It is a good way to get around if you don’t mind some crowds and joining the queue.
+It is an excellent way to get around if you don’t mind some crowds and joining the queue.

 Day 1- Palma Cathedral, Palace of La Almudaina & Shopping on the Golden Mile